projectatomic/dockerfile_lint/README.md

             docker run -it --rm --privileged -v `pwd`:/root/ \
                    projectatomic/dockerfile-lint \
                    dockerfile_lint -f Dockerfile

+By default, the linter runs in strict mode (errors and/or warnings result in non-zero return code).
+Run the command with '-p'  or '--permissive to run in permissive mode:
+            docker run -it --rm --privileged -v `pwd`:/root/ \
+                               projectatomic/dockerfile-lint \
+                               dockerfile_lint -p -f Dockerfile

 #Extending and Customizing: Rule Files
 Rule files are written in [yaml](http://www.yaml.org/).
 See the example rule file **sample_rules.yaml** in the root folder of the project.